 - security checking, and protecting the security of all cargo from receipt until it leaves their possession; and

-- providing their employees with security training (for more information please visit the RACA training website).
+- providing their employees with security training (for more information please visit the RACA Security Training Framework page).